Upmarket bug snacks to creep into Thai store shelves

 "It tastes better than I thought," she said.

-Crickets and worm snacks are sold outside bustling pubs and bars in Thailand and neighbouring countries, usually as an accompaniment to beer and whisky.
+Crickets and worm snacks are sold outside bustling pubs and bars in Thailand and neighboring countries, usually as an accompaniment to beer and whisky.

 But the Southeast Asian working-class snack is slowly finding a place in gourmet European cuisine.
 French culinary arts school Le Cordon Bleu held a seminar on "Edible Insects in a Gastronomic Context" in Bangkok earlier this month.